unrealwork/axibase-collector/collections.md

 ### TEXT

 The simplest way to create a collection.
-The data should be provided in Items field, each entity on a separate line.
+The data should be provided in Items field.
+Entities are strings separated by a line break.

 ![TEXT Type](collection_text_type.png)

 ### FILE

-You can retrieve entities from a file in the filesystem available to Collector.
-File path should be provided in Path field.
+You can retrieve entities from a file in the local filesystem.
+Absolute path to target file should be provided in Path field.
 If the file is not found, an empty collection is returned.
 Entities are separated by a line break.

 ![TEXT Type](collection_file_type.png)